mplattu/abitti-scripts/README.md

 Finally, make sure your host does not bind to the Ethernet interface.
 If your host asks network settings using DHCP the Abitti server reports is as "unknown device" in the terminal view.

 `abitti_export_vbktp.sh` creates a OVF2.0 export from the current `ktp.dd`.

+## Revert Abitti USB stick "back to normal"

+`mkfat.sh` overwrites existing partition table, creates a FAT32 partition and creates a FAT32 filesystem to this partiton.
+It tries to check whether the device contains mounted filesystem.
+Use with caution!